dotnet/netcorecli-fsc/src/FSharp.NET.Sdk/README.md

-Tested with .NET Core sdk v1.0.0-preview3-003884
+Tested with .NET Core sdk version `1.0.0-preview3-004007`

 ## On restore

 The targets and props file are auto imported if the package is referenced.

-The auto-import is from `obj\{ProjectName}.fsproj.nuget.g.targets` and `obj\{ProjectName}.fsproj.nuget.g.props` generated on `dotnet restore3`
+The auto-import is from `obj\{ProjectName}.fsproj.nuget.g.targets` and `obj\{ProjectName}.fsproj.nuget.g.props` generated on `dotnet restore`

 ## The `CoreCompile` task